hongyu-chen-repos/Read-Aloud/README.md

-# Read Aloud
+# Read Aloud 🗣️

-A free, offline, single-file web page that reads Word documents, plain text, Markdown, or anything you paste out loud in your browser.
+A free, offline, single-file web page that reads Word documents, plain text, Markdown, or anything you paste out loud in your browser. 🫶

 No account.
 No upload.
 No word limit.
 No subscription.
-Open the page, drop in a file or paste some text, press Play.
+Open the page, drop in a file or paste some text, press Play.✨

 **Highlights**